michaellinhardt/nodejs-youtube-transcriptor/docs/DATA_FLOW.md

 - Log error: `"[StorageService] Failed to update registry: {error}"`
 - Transcript file remains on disk (already saved in Stage 4)
 - Continue processing (don't exit)
-- On next run, auto-maintenance detects orphaned file and adds to registry
+- On next run, auto-maintenance detects orphaned file and adds to registry (future enhancement)

 **Result**: Data is not lost, system self-heals on subsequent runs

-## Stage 6: Link Creation
+## Stage 7: Link Creation

 After transcript storage and registry update, the system creates a symbolic link in the project-local directory.